ErikPlachta/blog-concept-mysql-handlebars-heroku/README.md

 # A Tech Blog Concept App

+## 02/12/2022 #EP | Actively under Development

+A Tech Blog concept app hosted on the cloud.
+Fully built out MVC with JawsDB database, Node - Express.js API server, using Sequelize as an ORM, and Handlebars to build content dynamically.

- > Built this app to demonstrate how a modular design built on the MVC Framework
+ > I've built this app to demonstrate how a modular design built on the MVC framework can accomplish a lot with little.

 ## Concept

 ## About